itzzexcel/winq-remapper/README.md

 # winq-remapper
-A simple C++ executable that **remaps the Windows Q key to close the current Window, same as some Hyprland configurations**
+A simple C++ executable that **remaps the Windows Q key to close the current Window, same as some Hyprland configurations**.

 ## Features
 - Automatically puts itself in the startup folder